fjungclaus/KomootHighlightsAsGpxExporter/README.md

 * ~~Put link to KomootHighlightsAsGpxExporter @ github into the status element~~

 ## History
+* 0.9.65, 2025-10-02
+   * Fixed problem with "fetching translations" and tried to make it more reliable
+   * Tried to exclude Komoot's zoom- and gallery-pages
+   * Added debounce functionality for the input boxes in the Preview&Edit table
 * 0.9.57, 2025-09-30, Bugfix: Off-by-1 while fetching translations ...
 * 0.9.56, 2025-09-29
    * Tried to exclude Komoot's print-pages